thomas-li-67/mule-examples/sap-fi-data-retrieval-v1.0/README.md

 ### How it Works

-The **SAP FI data retrieval** example application contains two [flows](http://www.mulesoft.org/documentation/display/current/Mule+Application+Architecture).
-The main flow receive user HTTP requests and using the [APIKit router](https://docs.mulesoft.com/anypoint-platform-for-apis/apikit-basic-anatomy) process them to the right flow.
+The **SAP FI data retrieval** example application contains two flows.
+The main flow receive user HTTP requests and using the APIKit routing to the right flow.

 ### get:/accounts:sap-api-config